Cressi Goa Dive Computer Review

 The features match at least the functionality that the Leonardo provides.
 This alone ensures that you get a great dive computer.
 The couple of missing features are nothing you'll be missing in a scuba computer in that price range.

 Where to Buy?

-The Goa is not yet available.
+The Goa is available for purchase online.
 As with any purchases you will usually find that Amazon is one of the best places to get any of your dive gear including the Cressi Goa.
 You typically have the widest selection of different colors as well as availability there.

 The Cressi Goa is a dive computer with more features than the Leonardo yet all packed into a smaller package makes us believe that it’s a great device to have.
 Based on the technical data you can expect a lot of functionality in a small device for a great price.